 WATCH: Science Learning Made Fun

 What happens when you put a magnet through a copper tube?
 Lots of hands-on, interactive learning — like this cool demonstration of an eddy current.
 While based in California, AstroCamp is now branching out on the East Coast.
 The nonprofit offers programs in physical science and astronomy throughout the school year, as well as in June and July.
 During the school year, AstroCamp works with fourth through 12th graders, with varied science programs that meet state standards.
 There’s also a summer camp geared toward 8-14-year-olds; and a MotorSport camp for ages 9-17.

 WATCH: STEM-Focused Internships for High School and College Students

-As a sponsor of the annual STEM Symposium, Siemens Government Technologies also understands the jobs of the future demand proficiency in STEM.
-“Getting kids interested in STEM topics—it’s never too early,” said Scott Handler with Siemens.
+“Getting kids interested in STEM topics — it’s never too early,” said Scott Handler with Siemens.
 The company promotes Siemens STEM Day, an interactive program focused on technical-related education for grades K-12; and an annual research competition with award prizes ranging from $1,000 to $100,000.